oroinc/platform/UPGRADE-1.10.md

 - Constructor for `Oro\Bundle\EmailBundle\Manager\EmailAttachmentManager` was changed.
 New arguments: `Router $router`
 - Constructor for `Oro\Bundle\EmailBundle\Tools\EmailAttachmentTransformer` was changed.
 New arguments: `AttachmentManager $manager, EmailAttachmentManager $emailAttachmentManager`
 - The constructor of the `Oro\Bundle\EmailBundle\Mailer\Processor` class was changed.
 Before: `__construct(DoctrineHelper $doctrineHelper, DirectMailer $mailer, EmailAddressHelper $emailAddressHelper, EmailEntityBuilder $emailEntityBuilder, EmailOwnerProvider $emailOwnerProvider, EmailActivityManager $emailActivityManager, ServiceLink $serviceLink, EventDispatcherInterface $eventDispatcher, Mcrypt $encryptor, EmailOriginHelper $emailOriginHelper)`.
 After: `__construct(DoctrineHelper $doctrineHelper, DirectMailer $mailer, EmailAddressHelper $emailAddressHelper, EmailEntityBuilder $emailEntityBuilder, EmailActivityManager $emailActivityManager, EventDispatcherInterface $eventDispatcher, Mcrypt $encryptor, EmailOriginHelper $emailOriginHelper)`.
-- `Oro\Bundle\EmailBundle\Mailer\Processor::getEmailOrigin` deprecated since 1.10.
-Will be removed after 1.11.
-- Additional you should use origin as second parameter for `Oro\Bundle\EmailBundle\Mailer\Processor::process` if you want use specific transport different from system.
 - `Oro\Bundle\EmailBundle\Mailer\Processor::getEmailOrigin` marked as deprecated.
 Use method `Oro\Bundle\EmailBundle\Tools\EmailOriginHelper::getEmailOrigin` instead.
+- Additional you should use origin as second parameter for `Oro\Bundle\EmailBundle\Mailer\Processor::process` if you want use specific transport different from system.

 ####PlatformBundle
 - The method `prepend()` of `Oro\Bundle\PlatformBundle\DependencyInjection\OroPlatformExtension` class was changed.
 The main aim is to change ordering of configuration load from `Resources\config\oro\app.yml` files.
 At now the bundles that are loaded later can override configuration of bundles loaded before.